Ice: Recreation and sports

-Ice also plays a central role in winter recreation and in many sports such as ice skating, tour skating, ice hockey, bandy, ice fishing, ice climbing, curling, broomball and sled racing on bobsled, luge and skeleton.
+Ice plays a central role in winter recreation and in many sports such as ice skating, tour skating, ice hockey, bandy, ice fishing, ice climbing, curling, broomball and sled racing on bobsled, luge and skeleton.
 Many of the different sports played on ice get international attention every four years during the Winter Olympic Games.

-A sort of sailboat on blades gives rise to ice yachting.
-Another sport is ice racing, where drivers must speed on lake ice, while also controlling the skid of their vehicle (similar in some ways to dirt track racing).
+Small boat-like craft can be mounted on blades and be driven across the ice by sails.
+This sport is known as ice yachting, and it had been practiced for centuries.
+Another vehicular sport is ice racing, where drivers must speed on lake ice, while also controlling the skid of their vehicle (similar in some ways to dirt track racing).
 The sport has even been modified for ice rinks.